RabinMallick/Martian-Robot/README.md

 Martian Robots
 ==============

-An attempt at the martian robots kata.
+Solution to the Martian Robot - Node problem

-To run all the tests you'll need to install mocha chai, Install them using the commands below:
+To run the test you'll need to install mocha chai, Install them using the commands below:
 > npm install mocha chai -g

 Then against the root folder run:
-> mocha .\tests\test1.js
+> npm test

 Finally to see the test case in action run:
 > node mars.js